 - The network shall provide a mechanism to the MTC User to provide a set of authorized MTC Server(s).

+- The trigger mechanism shall be able to provide a scalable transmission of trigger request and trigger response messages for multiple MTC Devices in the PLMN and on the interfaces to the MTC Server.

 - A MTC Device shall be able to receive trigger indications from the network and establish communication with the MTC server when receiving the trigger indication.
 Possible options are: